-The gist of the science is nothing more than a refinement of everyday life!
+The gist of science is nothing more than a refinement of everyday life!

 You must have wondered many times, as to how a small cut or mark on the skin can disappear after some days.
 The explanation can be that the skin is actually the powerhouse of regeneration.
 As the upper layer of skin cells, when ones found on the surface are all dead cells, when they are sloughed off, new cells from underneath move up to replace them.
 The process is regulated by the deepest tissue hypodermis, which is made up of many stem cells.
-Wound develops when the epidermal layer of the skin is disrupted by the injury or burn and with the involvement of deep layers the severity of the disease in increased.
-However, our skin has a normal healing mechanism involving inflammation, proliferation and remodelling.
-In this regard the keratinocytes play major role in the restoration of epidermis and the formation of a new layer as an interface between epidermis and the dermis.
+Wound develops when the epidermal layer of the skin is disrupted by the injury or burn and with the involvement of deep layers the severity of the disease is increased.
+However, our skin has a normal healing mechanism involving inflammation, proliferation, and remodeling.
+In this regard, the keratinocytes play a major role in the restoration of epidermis and the formation of a new layer as an interface between epidermis and the dermis.
 Although as in case of deep wounds, these keratinocytes are destroyed and hence the less number of them are available for repairing and restoring the damage.
-As a result of which deep wounds are taking longer time to heal.
+As a result of which deep wounds are taking a long time to heal.

-Undoubtedly the treatment options for these patients are available with the good quality care involving skin grafting.
-But these treatments generally come with the package of poor regeneration of the skin or leaving behind scar tissue or unavailability of suitable skin grafts, dry itchy skin etc. Thus the success ratio for these treatments can just be 50%.
+Undoubtedly the treatment options for these patients are available with good quality care involving skin grafting.
+But these treatments generally come with the package of poor regeneration of the skin or leaving behind scar tissue or unavailability of suitable skin grafts, dry itchy skin, etc. Thus the success ratio for these treatments can just be 50%.
 Albeit there is a new treatment option available at our fingertips that can fundamentally change burn treatment delivery, Stem cell treatment for wound healing.